 If you are applying to a physics graduate program that requires completion of the Physics GRE, you can read about the Physics GRE on the Physics GRE Prep webpage.

 Students interested in graduate school in other fields, including teaching, engineering, business, astronomy, and math, are encouraged to speak to an academic advisor.

 Information about career opportunities, advice for job-hunting, and dates of OSU career fairs can be found on the Careers in Physics webpage.

 Physics and Engineering Physics majors are encouraged to participate in the following events hosted by the Department of Physics.

-- Physics TEA (Talking, Eating, and Action) takes place on Thursdays throughout autumn and spring semesters from 3-4pm in the Physics Research Building.
-This is a social hour for students to play games, eat cookies, and meet new people.
+- Physics Social Mixers takes place twice a month on Thursdays throughout autumn and spring semesters from 4-5:30pm in the Physics Research Building.
+This is a social event for students to play games, eat snacks, and meet new people.
 The dates for the 2023-2024 academic year are:

 - Thursday December 7